v8/v8.dev/src/blog/elements-kinds.md

 ### Avoid reading beyond the length of the array

-Somewhat unexpectedly, given the title of this post, our #1 performance tip is not directly related to elements kind tracking (although what happens under the hood is a bit similar).
+Somewhat unexpectedly (given the title of this post), our #1 performance tip is not directly related to elements kind tracking (although what happens under the hood is a bit similar).
 Reading beyond the length of an array can have a surprising performance impact, e.g. reading `array[42]` when `array.length === 5`.
 In this case, the array index `42` is out of bounds, the property is not present on the array itself, and so the JavaScript engine has to perform expensive prototype chain lookups.
-Once a load has run into this situation, V8 will forever remember that "this load needs to deal with special cases", and it will never be as fast again as it was before reading out-of-bounds.
+Once a load has run into this situation, V8 remembers that “this load needs to deal with special cases”, and it will never be as fast again as it was before reading out-of-bounds.

 Don’t write your loops like this: